By: Lucas Fink By: Lucas Fink | July 29, 2022 | Lifestyle Travel & Recreation Culture Weekend Escapes Local Community

 Diablo Valley Overlook, Summit Road, Walnut Creek

-Mt.
-Diablo, standing over 3800 feet above the East Bay, is one of the Bay’s most recognizable landmarks and - surprisingly - exploring the natural wonder isn’t as challenging as one might expect.
-The Mt.
-Diablo Grand Loop Trail is a 6.2-mile loop trail that, though it entails 1700 feet of elevation gain, touts some of the best views in Northern California.
+Standing over 3,800 feet above the East Bay, Mount Diablo is one of the Bay’s most recognizable landmarks, and exploring the natural wonder isn’t as challenging as one might expect.
+The Mount Diablo Grand Loop Trail is a 6.2-mile loop that entails 1,700 feet of elevation gain and touts some of the best views in Northern California.
 On a clear day, hikers will be able to make out both the Sierra Nevadas and even the Farallon Islands.
-Be sure to arrive at the trailhead prepared: dedicated a full day to this trek, and ensure you’re stocked up on sunscreen and water.
+Be sure to arrive at the trailhead prepared.
+Dedicate a full day to this trek, and ensure you’re stocked up on sunscreen and water.

 Dipsea Trailhead, Shoreline Highway, Stinson Beach

-Mt.
-Tam is the Bay Area’s other most recognizable natural landmark and, like Mt.
-Diablo, ranks among the best hiking locales in all of California.
-This trek will funnel hikers along three trails - the Dipsea, the Steep Ravine, and the Matt Davis Loop trail - as they wind through rainforest-esque woods, lush canyons, utterly magical babbling streams and waterfalls ripped right out of Disneyland’s Pixie Hollow and California Adventure, and spellbinding Pacific Ocean views.
-Some vital factors to keep in mind before hiking: this trek is, at over 7.5 miles long, the most difficult of those featured here, and entails over 1650 feet of elevation gain.
-Additionally, poison oak dots the borders of the trail; wear pants, and take a COLD shower after this hike (hot water exacerbates the oak).
+Mount Tam is the Bay Area’s other most recognizable natural landmark and, like Mount Diablo, ranks among the best hiking locales in all of California.
+This trek will funnel hikers along three trails: the Dipsea, the Steep Ravine, and the Matt Davis Loop trail.
+All three wind through rainforest-esque woods, lush canyons, utterly magical babbling streams and waterfalls ripped right out of Disneyland’s Pixie Hollow and California Adventure.
+You’ll also enjoy spellbinding Pacific Ocean views.
+Some vital factors to keep in mind before hiking: At over 7.5 miles long, this is the most difficult trail featured on our list and entails over 1,650 feet of elevation gain.
+Additionally, poison oak dots the borders of the trail, so wear pants and take a cold shower after this hike (as hot water exacerbates the oak).